|

 Disappearance into the bathroom during or immediately following meals.

-Parents and families must understand that the
+Failure to menstruate monthly.
+What Parents should do Parents and families must understand that the

 malnourished child afflicted with an eating disorder or with behaviors that